 Solo vocal composition in various styles.
 May be taken as a level I theory elective.
-Prerequisite: TH142 or graduate student standing and removal of all music theory deficiencies.
+Prerequisite: TH142 and permission of instructor or graduate student standing and removal of all music theory deficiencies.

 TH608 Graduate Musicianship Review (0 credits, 4 hours per week)